 Accept the new value by pressing either the key or the D/OK Function Key.

-The dual function of the keys: , and to is not available in a generation field.
+The dual function of the keys: 1, 2 and 3 is not available in a generation field.
 The keys only represent numbers.

 Fine Tuning the Generated/Simulated Signal